bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitCollocation.md

 In order to have a unique solution, we need to remove the phase freedom.
 This is done by imposing a *phase* condition.

+## Mesh adaptation

+The mesh adaptation method is based on [^Russell].
+It can be triggered by passing the option `adaptMeshEveryStep = nb` where `nb` is a positive integer which sets the continuation steps for which the mesh adaptation occurs.

 ## Encoding of the functional

 The functional is encoded in the composite type [`PeriodicOrbitOCollProblem`](@ref).
 See the link for more information, in particular on how to access the underlying functional, its jacobian...